Superfund Site: LITTLE VALLEY

 In 1982, the Cattaraugus County Health Department (CCHD) and the New York State Department of Environmental Conservation (NYSDEC), while investigating TCE contamination in the vicinity of a small manufacturing facility on Route 353, detected TCE in nearby private wells.
 NYSDEC installed a number of monitoring wells in the area to investigate possible sources of the contamination, including a former drum storage area, a private disposal site next to the former drum storage area, an inactive municipal landfill which accepted industrial wastes, and industrial facilities.

-Following the installation of treatment systems on private wells, EPA put the site’s long-term remedy in place, which consisted of a soil remediation, a long-term groundwater monitoring program, and an evaluation of the potential for soil vapor intrusion into structures within the study area and mitigation, if necessary.
+Following the installation of treatment systems on private wells, EPA put the site’s long-term remedy in place, which consisted of soil remediation, a long-term groundwater monitoring program, institutional controls, and an evaluation of the potential for soil vapor intrusion into structures within the study area and mitigation, if necessary.